PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

     recommend that you always install a copy of pm_dll.dll (either the debug version or the release version) in the same directory as the application using PortMidi.
 The release DLL is about 40KB.
 This will ensure that the application uses the correct DLL.
+The alternative is to copy pm_dll.dll to a system directory on the DLL search path, e.g. c:\windows\system32.

 10) run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
 		- verify midi output works
 		- verify midi input works
-		- verify midi input w/midi thru works

-11) run other projects if you wish: sysex, latency, midithread, mm, qtest
+11) run other projects if you wish: sysex, latency, midithread, mm, qtest, midithru

 ============================================================================
 TO CREATE YOUR OWN PORTMIDI CLIENT APPLICATION: